-Job Title: Writing Tutor
+Title: Writing Tutor

-Hours: 5- 10+ hours per week
+Hours: 5-20 hours per week

-Pay: $9.25 per hour
+Pay: $12 per hour

-Duties and Responsibilities
+Duties and responsibilities

 - Contribute to the welcoming and professional nature of the Writing Center.

-- Current NMU student: undergraduate or graduate
+- Be current undergraduate or graduate students at NMU

-- Engagement and interest in writing
+- Show engagement and interest in writing

-- Good communication and listening skills
+- Possess good communication and listening skills

 - Familiarity with common academic paper formats (MLA, APA, Chicago, etc.)